-Subsequently, we will examine the recent developments regarding the ECT, in particular following the Komstroy judgment of the CJEU and the conclusion of the ECT "modernisation" process, which has resulted in the de facto disconnection of the EU and its Member States from the ECT.
+Subsequently, we will examine the recent developments regarding the ECT, in particular following the failure of the ECT "modernisation" process, which has resulted in the withdrawal of several EU Member States (France, Poland, Germany, Luxembourg) and the announcement of a common withdrawal of the EU and all its Member States from the ECT.

-Finally, we will focus on the external dimension of the EU's efforts to modernise the ISDS by reviewing the state of play regarding the Comprehensive Economic and Trade Agreement (CETA) and the other EU investment agreements and, on a global level, within the United Nations Commission on International Trade Law (UNCITRAL) Working Group III on ISDS reforms.
+Finally, we will focus on the external dimension of the EU's efforts to modernise the ISDS by reviewing the state of play regarding the Comprehensive Economic and Trade Agreement (CETA) and the other EU investment agreements, and, on a global level, the first results of the United Nations Commission on International Trade Law (UNCITRAL) Working Group III on ISDS reforms.